Check de ingrediënten van jouw cosmetica

 Care products without harmful substances

-Is it all too much work for you, we understand that!
-Then choose a clear route: 100% natural skin care.
-Tip: not 'natural based', because then something has been done with the natural ingredient.
-You certainly don't have to choose Food for Skin, but any other brand that is really natural is 'safe' with you.
-Provided professionally composed, professionally produced and checked in a lab.
-Unfortunately, as a consumer you cannot see this anywhere on the packaging to see if this has happened.
-Many small brands choose to stir the pans themselves and not to have it checked.
-As a consumer you can't see this in anything, except if the government comes to take a sample (and that chance is unfortunately not great).
-So also with natural brands: checking the ingredients of your cosmetics is not a superfluous luxury and at least ask whether it has been approved according to EU cosmetics legislation.
+You certainly do not have to choose Food for Skin, but any other brand that is truly natural, provided it is professionally composed, professionally produced and checked in a lab.
+Unfortunately, as a consumer, you cannot see anywhere on the packaging whether this has happened.
+Many brands choose to stir the pots themselves and not have it checked.
+As a consumer, you cannot see this anywhere, unless the government comes to take a sample (and that chance is unfortunately not great).
+So also with natural brands: checking the ingredients of your cosmetics is not an unnecessary luxury and at least ask whether it has been approved according to EU cosmetic legislation.